gadaniels/demo-command/readme.txt

-hello!
+goodbye. hello!
 This is some text